opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 As you can see, the first three columns of ``P1`` and ``P2`` will effectively be the new "rectified" camera matrices.
-The matrices, together with ``R1`` and ``R2`` , can then be passed to :ref:`InitUndistortRectifyMap` to initialize the rectification map for each camera.
+The matrices, together with ``R1`` and ``R2`` , can then be passed to :ocv:func:`initUndistortRectifyMap` to initialize the rectification map for each camera.

 See below the screenshot from the ``stereo_calib.cpp`` sample.
 Some red horizontal lines pass through the corresponding image regions.
 This means that the images are well rectified, which is what most stereo correspondence algorithms rely on.
 The green rectangles are ``roi1`` and ``roi2`` .
 You see that their interiors are all valid pixels.